Planting calendar

 Can I plant tomatoes directly in the ground in April in Houston?

-Yes, April is a great time to transplant tomato seedlings into the ground as the risk of frost has passed and soil temperatures are warm enough.
+Yes, April is a good time to plant tomatoes directly in the ground as the risk of frost is minimal and soil temperatures are warming.

-Can I start seeds indoors for fall crops in April?
+Should I start seeds indoors or plant directly in April?

 Next steps